mackenziekbrooks/dci102-f19-humanities-data/docs/Unit1/unit1_activities.md

 ## Part 2 - RegEx
 Using your new found regex skills, let's start cleaning up some RTP data.

-* In Sublime or Atom, open the TesseractOCR folder so the left pane contains the file structure.
+* In Sublime, open the TesseractOCR folder so the left pane contains the file structure.
+You can do this by clicking File > Open, select the TesseractOCR folder, then click Open.
 * Look around for repetitive problems in the OCR.
 List 5 problems you find more than once.
 * Start testing regular expressions on those problems.
 List your successful tests.
 You can use regex101.com if it helps.
 * Answer the following: